095-Vignesh/milknook-static/README.md

 - **HTML:** Markup language for creating the structure of web pages.
 - **CSS:** Stylesheets for enhancing the visual presentation of the website.
 - **JavaScript:** Programming language for adding interactivity and dynamic elements.
-- **Azure webapp:** Cloud-based webapp used to deploy static website.
+- **Azure webapps:** Used for hosting the static website, ensuring high availability and scalability.
+- **Custom Domain Name:** Configured to provide a branded and personalized website URL.
 - **Azure Monitoring:** Monitoring services to track the website's performance and health.

 ## Setup and Installation